 This lake was not discovered until 1853.
 Eleven Californians had undertaken once more the search for the famous, perhaps fabulous, Lost Cabin mine.
-For many years parties had been searching the Cascades; again they had come into the Klamath region. their secrecy their object became known, and a party of Oregonians was hastily organized to stalk them and share their find.
+For many years parties had been searching the Cascades; again they had come into the Klamath region.
+With all their secrecy their object became known, and a party of Oregonians was hastily organized to stalk them and share their find.
 The Californians discovered the pursuit and divided their party.
 The Oregonians did the same.
 It became a game of hide and seek.
-When able to lift great claws out of the water and selected volumes.
-Skell was captops.
+When provisions were nearly exhausted and many of both parties had deserted, they joined forces.